Rumpunzel/rpg-thingy/character.md

 Alternatively, if the new trait is a fitting and creative idea but would be a little _too_ convenient for your current predicament, the GM may ask you to spend **1** Favor to create the new trait on the place, creature, or person with rating up to the rating of your own trait.

-## Empowering traits
+## Empowering Traits

-Any time you use a trait, you may spend **1** Favor to increase the rating of that trait by **1.** This effect only lasts for the context the trait is used it.
+If the action you are trying to undertake aligns with the Truth you have chosen for your character, you may spend **1** Favor to temporarily increase the rating of a trait by **1** for the duration of a test.

-You may also spend **1** Favor if you do not have a fitting trait to temporarily act as if you had a fitting trait with rating **1.**
+If you do not having a fitting trait when undertaking such an action, you may also spend **1** Favor to temporarily gain the benefits as if you had a fitting trait with rating **1.**